minecraft8997/BanAllShadBot/README.md

 completely, but I would still recommend you setting this flag just to be sure everything is fine.

+Also, I am not recommending running old bot versions before commit `65c8cf1`.
+According to Snyk report, there were some potential medium-scored vulnerabilities coming from internal JDA-Discord dependencies.

 ## Building
 This is a Gradle project, so it should be easy to import it to your favourite Java IDE.
 To build the bot from the command line, do